John Bentley (actor): Television career

 In the later 1960s and 1970s Bentley featured in soap opera Crossroads as Hugh Mortimer, third husband of the motel owner Meg Richardson, played by Noele Gordon.
 There was a previous connection with Gordon, who had presented the daytime TV magazine programme Lunch Box, popular in the 1950s, in which Bentley regularly appeared as a guest singer.
 Lunch Box was produced by Reg Watson who was part of the Crossroads team.
 This connection gave him the offer of the part of Mortimer.

 In the soap Hugh Mortimer was a millionaire businessman who arrived in 1965 and started romancing the widowed Meg.
 They were engaged twice, but he eventually married Jane Templeton, while Meg became the wife of Malcolm Ryder, who later tried to murder her.
 When Hugh's wife died, he renewed his interest in Meg and gave Crossroads one of its biggest audiences, for 1975's television wedding of the year.
 Eighteen million viewed the episode and there were thousands lining the streets of Birmingham when the blessing was filmed in Birmingham Cathedral.
-The couple were chauffeured by the comedian Larry Grayson.
+The couple were chauffeured by the comedian Larry Grayson, a close friend of Noele Gordon.
 Two years after the wedding he was written out of the series via a terrorist attack; he said that the script writers did not know what to do with his part following the marriage.

 After leaving Crossroads, Bentley returned to the stage including a starring role as the English literature professor in a tour of Educating Rita, but by the early 1990s he had retired as a result of breaking an ankle on stage, which subsequently caused arthritis.